ndegheselle/blog.degheselle.fr/_posts/2023-01-24-use-primer.css-with-webpack.md

 ...
 ```

 This should do the trick, now then you run `webpack` you will build without errors.
-For exemple you can try to add a Box in the `./dist/index.html` file :
+For example you can try to add a Box in the `./dist/index.html` file :

 ```html
 <div class="Box">